mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 species of lethal predator dwells in the deep jungles.
 These predators swarmed Burgundy in 865, overwhelming the Strend defences and devouring the population.
-Only a handful of ships escaped the slaughter, carrying tales of two-metre tall lizard-like humanoids with a natural camouflage ability and enough intelligence or mimicry to use guns.
+Only a handful of ships escaped the slaughter, carrying tales of two-meter tall lizard-like humanoids with a natural camouflage ability and enough intelligence or mimicry to use guns.
 Today, only the Allegmagne starport is detectable from orbit – all the other buildings are covered in thick jungle.